Mountain safety when the weather changes very quickly

 The emergency number to call mountain rescue: 112

-Good to know, the European emergency number to call mountain rescue is the 112.
+Good to know, the European emergency number To call mountain rescue is 112.

-The number is easy to remember, the call is free and it allows you to be geolocated.
+The number is easy to remember for your mountain safety, the call is free and it allows you to be geolocated.

 However, this requires having a network...